 Upon qualifying as a midwife, you may choose to work within the NHS or privately, in a hospital or community environment.

 In the NHS, midwives usually commence their careers as Band 5 midwives.
 You'll have the opportunity to progress to Band 6 after completing post-qualification competencies (which usually take one year to complete).

 You can then progress to more senior roles such as team leader, specialist midwife or manager.
 This provides the opportunity to move further up the salary bands.

 - GO TO

 You normally need at least five GCSEs at grade C or above.
 These should include English, Mathematics and Science, in addition to three A Levels or equivalent.
 Always confirm the entry requirements for the particular university and course you're interested in.

 You'll also usually need at least six months of work experience, which can include voluntary work.

 - Midwifery with NMC registration

-Midwifery graduates are required to commit to continuing professional development throughout their careers.
-Graduates can go on to study a master's or doctorate-level programme.
-This will usually be required should they choose to progress to a career as a consultant midwife, senior manager, educationalist or researcher.
+Midwifery graduates must commit to continuing professional development throughout their careers.
+You can go on to study a master's or doctorate-level programme.
+This is usually required should you choose to progress to a career as a consultant midwife, senior manager, educationalist or researcher.